Shanon Hsuan-Ming Hsu

 I am on the 2024-2025 Job Market.

 My research centers on urban economics, economic history, and development economics.
-I study the social and economic forces that drive regional persistence and leapfrogging, with a focus on agglomeration and technological transitions.
+I study the social and economic forces that drive regional persistence and dynamics, with a focus on agglomeration and technological transitions.

 Please find my CV here.